-Compass provides impartial, independent financial advice, selecting products from right across the market to suit you and your circumstances.
+Compass provides impartial, independent financial advice in and around Norwich, selecting products from right across the market to suit you and your circumstances.

 What’s different about an Independent Financial Adviser?

 If you go to your high street bank you may be given advice by a financial adviser who is restricted to recommending the products of the bank or a small number of insurance/investment companies.

 - We provide impartial, wholly independent financial advice

 - We select products from right across the market to suit you specifically